Divya-Pardeshi/Zomato-Case-Study/README.md

     cd zomato-case-study
     ```

-3. Explore the SQL queries in `queries.sql` to understand the data analysis process.
+3. Explore the SQL queries in `Zomato_Case_Study.sql` to understand the data analysis process.

-4. Review the insights documented in `insights.md` to gain actionable insights from the analysis.
+4. Review the insights documented in `Zomato_Case_ Study_PDF_Queries.pdf` to gain actionable insights from the analysis.

 ## Contributor